lshpaner/lshpaner/content/teaching/_index.md

 ### Cornell University

-To reach me through the university, you may do so by visiting this [link.](https://www.cornell.edu/search/people.cfm?netid=ls799/)
+To reach me through the university, please visit this [link.](https://www.cornell.edu/search/people.cfm?netid=ls799/)

 I am a course facilitator for the following programs: